aws-cloudformation/aws-cloudformation-templates/community/codestar/custom-ci-cd-pipeline/README.md

 Both `buildspec.yml` and `deployspec.yml` files are run in CodeBuild projects.
 Read [this page](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) for more information about the syntax to use.

-*Important note:* in steps 2 and 5 you need to add `deployspec.yml` in `artifacts.files` section, among other output files.
+*Important note:* in steps 2 and 5 you need to add `deployspec.yml` in `artifacts.files` section of the `buildspec.yml` among other output files in order for deployments to function.

 ```
 artifacts: